Twin Lakes Trip - hike three to the Lakes along Mine Creek

 |ready for the walk back||leaving Fantail Lake||an Osprey|

 |crashing Mine Creek||see note 2 below||tufa at Mono Lake|

 note 1 - this little waterfall and creek is where Linda went searching for a rock with meaning and found one with a 'bird-in-flight' pattern.
 It was only a few minutes later when we both saw an Osprey fly over us a couple of times, looking like the image on the rock, an interesting coincidence.
 Then it flew off, probably to much larger Saddleback Lake, for lunch.
 This was the smallest Osprey I have ever seen, probably a fairly young one.

 note 2 - this e clampus vitus historical plaque at the parking area had some good info on the original building of Tioga Pass Road in the 1800s.
 That roadway is a steady 8% grade and represents an impressive engineering & construction achievement.
 The two photos I took from the car weren't worth posting so here's a photo I took in August 2013.

 On the early morning departure for home, I took a photo of the striking mountains towering above Twin Lakes.
 Later on the drive I took two images on Monitor Pass, which truly IS a fabulous drive.
 On uncrowded days like the ones we encountered, you can go any speed you wish and on this road the slower you go, the more you can take in the spectacular terrain.

 After arriving in Markleeville, I stopped to search for good coffee.
-A lingering local directed me to the nearest place and within five minutes I was joined by Rich & Linda and Jean, Julie & Rick, and, Geno and Dick who were apparently just behind me on the Pass.
+A local directed me to the nearest place and within five minutes I was joined by Rich & Linda and then by Jean, Julie & Rick, and, Geno and Dick, all of whom were apparently just behind me, on the Pass.

 Our little un-planned & impromptu group had a late breakfast or early lunch at a great little restaurant, and I had a fabulous Americano, plus one to go, as it's still a long drive home from here.